 Increased stress on the horse

 If a thick fill rug is used in inappropriate conditions, it will trap a lot of heat, which can radiate back to the horse’s body.
 As a result, the horse will be continuously trying to cool down which can place a lot of stress on the horse, causing them to sweat and making them uncomfortable.
-It is much easier for a horse to warm themselves up then it is to cool themselves down.
+It’s much easier for a horse to warm themselves up than it is to cool themselves down.

 Don’t keep an overweight horse unnecessarily rugged through winter as this time of year can be used as an advantage to help the horse lose weight.
-Instead of un-used calories being laid down as excess fat, the horse can use the calories to keep warm.
+Instead of unused calories being laid down as excess fat, the horse can use the calories to keep warm.
+Horses with a bib or trace clip often cope well without having to wear a rug, especially if they’re overweight.

 Watch